‘The Vampire Diaries’ Season 8 Episode 9 Spoilers: Sybil Will Continue To Corrupt Damon

 As Stefan mentions in the trailer, the Miss Mystic Falls pageant was where the “vomit-inducing love story” between Elena and Damon began.
 The title of the episode “The Simple Intimacy of the Near Touch” connects to this episode, too.

-In other The Vampire Diaries Season 8 news, executive producer Julie Plec has shared that there will be another death.
+In other Vampire Diaries Season 8 news, executive producer Julie Plec shared that there will be another death.
 This will not be one that fans like, leading to theories that one of the Salvatore brothers will die.
 Fans hope that it will not be Damon, as they want to see Damon and Elena together again for the final episode.

 It is possible that Bonnie will be the one to die.
-She will return to Paris wearing a veil of Enzo’s blood in The Vampire Diaries Season 8 Episode 9, according to The Christian Times.
+She will return to Paris wearing a veil of Enzo’s blood in The Vampire Diaries Season 8 Episode 9, according to the Christian Times.
 Could it be possible that she has decided to become a vampire to be with Enzo forever?
 She currently has no magic and could feel that being a vampire will make her more useful.
 This could also be a slight loophole to wake Elena up without Bonnie actually permanently dying that Kai never really considered.

 babies???? #TheVampireDiaries #Season7 #Bonnie #Enzo #relationship #LoveinTheMoonlight pic.twitter.com/dDJnkRXrUY